-Think Small, Market Big: Small Business Saturday Tips for Advisors
+Think Small, Go Big: Small Business Saturday Marketing Tips

-The locally-focused alternative to Black Friday, Small Business Saturday is an annual event held on the Saturday after Thanksgiving as a way to encourage people to patronize businesses in their own communities.
-Though its main goal is to get holiday shoppers to spend money with local retailers, there are ways for small agencies and independent advisors to take advantage of Small Business Saturday as well.
+The locally-focused alternative to Black Friday, Small Business Saturday is an annual event held on the Saturday after Thanksgiving.
+The intent is to encourage people to patronize businesses in their own communities.
+In other words, get holiday shoppers to spend money with local retailers.
+However, there also are ways for agents and advisors to take advantage of Small Business Saturday.

 - Share each other’s social media posts and pages.
 Relevant hashtags include #ShopSmall and #SmallBizSat.